mtumilowicz/java11-streams-laziness-needs-immutable-collections/README.md

         assertThat(animalsFromStream, is(List.of("cat", "dog", "elephant")));
 ```
 So the stream created at `1)` operates on different elements
-at `2)` - it not makes a copy of underlying source - it
+at `2)` - it does not make a copy of underlying source - it
 contains a reference to the source collection.

 # technical details